yuchenrao/msr-student-template/README.md

 * line 8 installs the latest `jekyll`

 ### Basic Usage (recommended)

-In one terminal, build the jekyll site, watching for any changes (run in site root directory)
+You'll first need a Jekyll site.
+If you are interested in using this template, you should clone this repo.
+In one terminal, build the jekyll site, watching for any changes (run in the site root directory)
 ```
 $  jekyll build --watch
 ```